Basic operations

 Unfollow a user

-To unfollow a user, you need to delete the follower
+To unfollow a user, the follower

-operation unfollow_user(user_id: byte_array, unfollow_id: byte_array) {
+operation unfollow_user(unfollow_id: byte_array) {

-val user = user @ { user_id };
+val user = user @ { account };

-delete follower @? { .user == unfollow, .follower == user };
+delete follower @? { .user == follow, .follower == user };

 }